josalvatorre/monorepo-alpha/abacus/tech-stack.md

 ### GitHub Actions

-We only use GitHub Actions as a "first mover".
+We only use GitHub Actions as a "first mover" workflow system.
 Our GitHub Actions workflows create the "real" workflows defined in Terraform, which can't launch themselves.

 We use Terraform as much as possible for reasons stated in the Terraform section.